Avoid bad logos with these 7 principles behind logos that build brand power

 Your logo is the handshake before the conversation — the signal that tells people who you are, how you show up, and whether they should lean in.
 When it’s weak, you pay for it in credibility, recall, and conversion.
 When it’s strong, everything downstream gets easier — positioning, storytelling, packaging, product, performance.
 Here’s how to build a mark that actually works in the wild.

 “Great logos are simple, specific, and system ready.
-If it only lives in a Behance shot, it isn’t done.”
+If it only lives in a behance shot, it isn’t done.”

-What Is a Logo
+What is a logo

 A logo is a distinctive, ownable signifier — wordmark, symbol, monogram, or combination — that encodes your brand’s promise into something people can spot in a heartbeat.
 It isn’t your entire brand, but it is the fastest way to trigger brand memory.